-- 2. Length of time to permanent housing was also pulled from the APR for each project.
+- 1. Each project for this year was a renewal project, so the ranking committee utilized HMIS data (using each project's APR for the previous year) to analyze housing data. - 2.
+Length of time to permanent housing was also pulled from the APR for each project.
 Due to the unfortunate side effects of COVID and the effect this has had on the landlord/renter relationship, not many clients were able to exit PSH into permanent housing.
 Thankfully, no clients exited any projects back into homelessness or temporary housing situations, but we are still challenged with finding safe, cost-effective, and client-approved housing. - 3.
 Additional preference was given to projects with higher numbers of chronically homeless individuals represented. - 4.
 Much discussion about this consideration occurred within the ranking committee meetings.
 There was on particular project that had very high costs per client, but served chronic clients only.
 The costs were not overlooked, but due to the nature of the needs of the clients affected, this project was ranked in Tier I.

 1E-3.
-Promoting Racial Equity in the Local Competition Review and Ranking Process.
-NOFO Section VII.B.2.e.
-Describe in the field below: 1. how your CoC obtained input and included persons of different races, particularly those over-represented in the local homelessness population; 2. how the input from persons of different races, particularly those over-represented in the local homelessness population, affected how your CoC determined the rating factors used to review project applications; 3. how your CoC included persons of different races, particularly those over-represented in the local homelessness population, in the review, selection, and ranking process; and 4. how your CoC rated and ranked projects based on the degree to which their project has identified any barriers to participation (e.g., lack of outreach) faced by persons of different races and ethnicities, particularly those over-represented in the local homelessness population, and has taken or will take steps to eliminate the identified barriers.
+Advancing Racial Equity through Participation of Over-Represented Populations in the Local Competition Review and Ranking Process.
+NOFO Section V.B.2.e.
+Describe in the field below: 1. how your CoC used the input from persons of different races and ethnicities, particularly those over-represented in the local homelessness population, to determine the rating factors used to review project applications; 2. how your CoC included persons of different races and ethnicities, particularly those over- represented in the local homelessness population in the review, selection, and ranking process; and 3. how your CoC rated and ranked projects based on the degree to which their project has identified any barriers to participation (e.g., lack of outreach) faced by persons of different races and ethnicities, particularly those over-represented in the local homelessness population, and has taken or will take steps to eliminate the identified barriers.

-- 1. The rating factors were developed for the previous competition (2019) and the committee involved consisted of five members, all women.
-At the final ranking committee meeting, four members were present, three white women and one Black woman.
+- 1. The rating factors were developed for the previous competition (2019) and the committee involved consisted of three members, all women: two white women and one Black woman.
 The members represented various (non-CoC funded) local providers and each member has also been involved in our local homelessness community for several years. - 2.
 The review, selection and ranking process was completed by the same committee. - 3.
-The rating and ranking process this year did not include a specific measurement of demographics, but the CoC continues to work diligently to better address racial equity in all aspects of homelessness. - 4.
 No specific barriers to participation have been identified within the seven PSH projects submitted for renewal.

 1E-4.
+Reallocation-Reviewing Performance of Exis

+NOFO Section V.B.2.f.

+Describe in the field below:

+FY2023 CoC Application Page 41 09/27/2023

-Reallocation-Reviewing Performance of Existing Projects.
-NOFO Section VII.B.2.f.
-Describe in the field below: 1. your CoC's reallocation process, including how your CoC determined which projects are candidates for reallocation because they are low performing or less needed; 2. whether your CoC identified any projects through this process during your local competition this year; 3. whether your CoC reallocated any low performing or less needed projects during its local competition this year; and 4. why your CoC did not reallocate low performing or less needed projects during its local competition this year, if applicable.
+1. your CoC's reallocation process, including how your CoC determined which projects are candidates for reallocation because they are low performing or less needed; 2. whether your CoC identified any low performing or less needed projects through the process described in element 1 of this question during your CoC's local competition this year; whether your CoC reallocated any low performing or less needed projects during its local competition this year; and why your CoC did not reallocate low performing or less needed projects during its local competition this year, if applicable.